Flag of U.S. Virgin Islands

 History

 The flag was adopted by the territorial legislature on May 17, 1921, and authorized by the U.S. Navy.
-It has served as the official flag of the U.S. Virgin Islands throughout its status as an unincorporated U.S. territory.
+It has served as the official flag of the U.S. Virgin Islands throughout its status as an unincorporated U.S. Territory.

 Construction

-A 2:3 ratio white field with yellow-green-yellow vertical bands at the edges and a U.S. eagle emblem bearing V I letters centered.
+A 2:3 ratio white field with yellow-green-yellow vertical bands at the edges and a U.S. Eagle emblem bearing V I letters centered.

 Color Meanings